Everything You Need To Know About Dental Veneers Teeth

 Key Takeaways

 • Dental veneers are tooth-colored, thin shells that can cover irregularities, chips, breaks, stains, and gaps in front teeth.
+These custom-crafted prostheses cover only the front of the teeth and serve a cosmetic purpose.

 Dental Veneers Definition